reframejs/reframe/docs/usage-manual.template.md

 </html>
 ~~~

-And if we reload one second later at 13:37:01 we would get the same HTML except that
+And if we reload one second later at 13:37:01, we get the same HTML except that
 `(Generated at 13:37:00)` is now replaced with `(Generated at 13:37:01)`.
 This means that everytime we load the page the HTML is re-rendered.
 We say that the HTML is generated at *request-time* and that the page is *HTML-dynamic*.

-Now, the HTML of our hello world doesn't really need to be dynamic.
+Now, the HTML of our Hello World page doesn't really need to be dynamic.
-Let's make the page's HTML static.
+Let's make it static.

 For that we change our page object `/tmp/reframe-playground/pages/HelloPage.html.js` to